-3 letters arranged in different order have completely different meanings.
+Three letters arranged in different order have entirely different meanings.
 IRA or RIA?
-The two abbreviations are very similar; in fact, they are the same letters just in different order.
-They often are confused when considering a true definition.
+The two abbreviations are very similar; they are the same letters in a separate order.
+They often are confused when considering an actual definition.

 An IRA is short for Individual Retirement Account.
 An IRA is designed for individuals to help them build a personal retirement fund.
-The IRS allows under most situations a tax deductible deduction and a tax-deferred growth.
-When funds are removed, the tax liability comes into play.
+The IRS allows, under most situations, a tax-deductible deduction, and a tax-deferred growth.
+When funds are removed, tax liability comes into play.

 There are several types of IRA:

-- A Roth IRA has a different set of rules for contributions and withdrawals.
-Contributions are made with after-tax funds, all transactions within the IRA have no tax liability, and in most situations withdrawals are usually tax-free
+- A Roth IRA has different rules for contributions and withdrawals.
+Contributions are made with after-tax funds, all transactions within the IRA have no tax liability, and in most situations, withdrawals are usually tax-free

 - A SEP IRA has a provision that allows an employer to make retirement plan contributions into a Traditional IRA established in the employee’s name.
-Normally use of a SEP IRA is in lieu of a company pension plan.
+Usually, a SEP IRA is used instead of a company pension plan.

-- Coverdell Education IRA allows for contributions encourages saving for college expenses.
-The funds grow tax deferred and withdrawals have no tax liability when used for college associated expenses.
+- Coverdell Education IRA allows for contributions and encourages saving for college expenses.
+The funds grow tax-deferred, and withdrawals have no tax liability when used for college-associated expenses.

 If an IRA is for saving money, what is an RIA?

-The unique feature is available now, spouses can share in the income and both will receive the income for life.
-What happens if death would occur pre-maturely?
-Simple, any unused funds in the account are then inherited by their beneficiaries!
+The unique feature is available now, spouses can share in the income, and both will receive the payment for life.
+What happens if death occurs prematurely?
+Simple, unused funds in the account are then inherited by their beneficiaries!

-Oh, I forgot the most important part of the plan, the income received from a Roth Income Account is paid TAX-FREE.
+Oh, I forgot the most critical part of the plan, the income received from a Roth Income Account is paid TAX-FREE.